cocos-creator/docs-3d-deprecated/en/editor/publish/build-options.md

 ### Compress Texture

-Some compression options can be added to `spriteFrame` type image resources in the editor.
-Once enabled, the corresponding image resources are generated based on these compression options during build.
+Some compression options can be added to `spriteFrame` type image assets in the editor.
+Once enabled, the corresponding image assets are generated based on these compression options during build.
 If disabled, the compression texture will not take effect at build time even if configured.

 Please refer to the [Compress Texture](../../asset/compress-texture.md) documentation for details.